 Watts Bar Reservoir

-The overall ecological health condition for Watts Bar Reservoir rated “fair” in 2018.
-Ecological health scores for Watts Bar have fluctuated between the upper end of the “fair” range and “poor” and have generally followed reservoir flow conditions.
+The overall ecological health condition for Watts Bar Reservoir rated “fair” in 2022.
+Ecological health scores for Watts Bar typically have fluctuated between the upper end of the “fair” range and “poor”.
+The one exception is 2020, when the reservoir received a “good” rating.
+Ratings for Watts Bar Reservoir have fluctuated in a pattern that generally follows reservoir flow conditions.
 The indicators most responsive to flow are dissolved oxygen and chlorophyll, which typically receive lower ratings during dry, low flow years.

 To view or export the data, click on the menu in the top-right corner of the chart.